Systemic Family Support

-Archways Systemic Family Support will partner with the community, local agencies, and community organisations to increase community efficacy.
+Archways Systemic Family Support partners with the community, local agencies and community organisations to increase community efficacy.
 By building on existing initiatives, while identifying and supporting new ideas, the programme has contributed to positive change in the lives of the young people, families and the community of Dublin 17 and Dublin 5.

 Systemic Family Support Areas

 We predominantly work in Dublin 17 and Dublin 5.
 Currently we take referrals from Tusla, the Juvenile Liaison Officer and the Probation Service.
 If you or your organisation would like us to assess a referral, please contact us.

 Who is the programme for?

 Archways Systemic Family Support works with young people and their families that are involved in the criminal justice system or at risk of being coerced into criminal behaviour.

 Sessions delivered by The Systemic Family Support team with clients in the first year of programme's implementation in 2021.